Updated: April 11, 2022

 So when it comes to money, what belief system do you have?
 Is money good or is it evil?
 Do you need money to achieve happiness or not?

-Read some of the statements below about money and check if your internal compass is leading you to a life of abundant wealth or towards the other direction.
+Read some of the statements below about money and check if your internal compass is leading you to a life of abundant wealth or in the other direction.

 - Money is the root of all evil.